vrk-kpa/xroad-catalog/xroad-catalog-lister/README.md

 * ListMembers - SOAP endpoint to list all the members the Catalog Collector has stored to the db
 * GetWsdl - SOAP endpoint to retrieve a WSDL description for a given service
 * GetOpenAPI - SOAP endpoint to retrieve an OpenAPI description for a given service
-* IsSoapService - SOAP endpoint for requesting whether a given service is a SOAP service
-* IsRestService - SOAP endpoint for requesting whether a given service is a REST service
+* GetServiceType - SOAP endpoint for requesting whether a given service is of type SOAP, REST or OPENAPI
 * IsProvider - SOAP endpoint for requesting whether a given member is a provider
 * GetOrganizations - SOAP endpoint for requesting public organization details
 * HasOrganizationChanged - SOAP endpoint for requesting whether given public organization has some of its details changed